 I own two Deering Banjos, a custom D-6 (Deluxe 6-string), it’s custom features are a Walnut Resonator and neck, and upgraded binding on the Resonator.
 My backup is a B-6ae (Boston 6-string).

-He makes great acoustic guitars in the tradition of vintage flat-top guitars of yesteryear.
+John happens to be a cousin of mine and is a Master Luthier.
+He also makes great acoustic guitars in the tradition of vintage flat-top guitars of yesteryear.
 He also builds for, and is an owner of the Dell’ Arte brand Gypsy Jazz style guitars.
 I wish I had one of his guitars in my collection.

 During my tour through Northern Ireland in 2008, I had the privilege of meeting George Lowden, and had a great time trying out his guitars… They inspire you to approach the guitar in a different way.